Volunteering at the Second Harvest Food Bank

 Are you looking for a way to meet people, practice Japanese, try something new, and be a useful human?
-I have just the thing!
-Check out Second Harvest Food Bank in Asakusabashi is always looking for fun outgoing volunteers to help with their food drive.
+The Second Harvest Food Bank in Asakusabashi is always looking for fun outgoing volunteers to help with their food drive.

 The First Food Bank in Japan